Graduate Schools

 Choosing a Program

-If you are not fully sure what these sub-disciplines entail, spend some time in the library or on the web reading abstracts in specialty journals to get a better feel for current research.
+If you are not sure what these sub-disciplines entail, spend some time in the library or on the web reading abstracts in specialty journals to get a better feel for current research.
 Most professors at research institutions have web pages that explain their specific areas of interest, so spend time exploring websites for details.
 If you find a school and program that seems ideal, contact a professor via email to introduce yourself, to express your interest in their laboratory’s work, and to determine if there is room for another graduate student in the lab.
 Plan to apply to several schools that range in quality and acceptance standards.
 If you are accepted to two or more programs of your choice, then campus visits may be in order before making your final choice.

 Acceptance